-In December 1999, the Securities and Exchange Commission ("SEC") issued Staff Accounting Bulletin No. 101 ("SAB 101"), "Revenue Recognition in Financial Statements".
-SAB 101 summarizes the staff's view in applying generally accepted accounting principles to selected revenue recognition issues.
-The application of the guidance in SAB 101 will be required in the Company's fourth quarter of fiscal year 2001.
-The effects of applying this guidance will be reported as a cumulative effect adjustment resulting from a change in accounting principle.
-The Company has not completed its evaluation of SAB 101 and therefore is unable to determine its impact.
+In December 1999, the Securities and Exchange Commission issued Staff Accounting Bulletin No 101 ("SAB 101"), "Revenue Recognition".
+SAB 101 summarizes the staff's view in applying generally accepted accounting principles to revenue recognition.
+The Company adopted SAB 101 in fiscal year 2001.
+The adoption did not have a material affect on its financial statements.